 Your company is in bad financial health.
 You may prefer to control the money as opposed to relying on your employer to pay you for the rest of your life.

-Reasons to take the monthly annuity
+Reasons to Take the Monthly Pension

 You are a very conservative investor.
 The monthly annuity doesn’t require you to invest the money, instead you can rely on a steady stream of income.